genderkit/genderkit/_resources/hrt-without-diagnosis.md

 description: Information on how to get hormone therapy without a diagnosis
 ---

+### How can I get hormones without a diagnosis?

 Normally, your GP will want you to have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}) before they are willing to prescribe.
-However, there are some circumstances under which your GP may be willing to prescribe without a diagnosis.
+However, there are some circumstances under which your GP may be willing to prescribe without a diagnosis, and ways you can get hormones without involving your GP.

-Unfortunately, there is not much consistency between different sources of guidance, with different organisations giving different criteria under which a GP should prescribe.
-This page is intended to help you understand what the different published guidance says, so that you can be fully informed when discussing this with your GP.

-Vincent {% cite vincent2018transgender --locator 148 %} lists the following circumstances when it could be appropriate for your GP to prescribe hormones without referring to a GIC, or before you've been seen by the GIC you've been referred to:

-- When you've *already been seen* by a GIC

-  If you've already been seen by a GIC, there's little point in sending you back to one for another diagnosis.
-GMC guidelines state that "Once the patient has been discharged by a GIC or experienced gender specialist, the prescribing and monitoring of hormone therapy can be carried out in primary care without further specialist input." {% cite GMCTransPrescribing %}.
-- When you've *changed GP practice, and your previous practice was prescribing*

-  There are various health risks associated with stopping hormones, so if you've already been prescribed then your GP should continue prescribing without requiring an assessment {% cite cr181 --locator 28 %}.
-They may want to take a blood test, and this is usually a good idea.
-- When you need a *bridging prescription* --- a temporary prescription while you wait to be seen by a specialist
+### Using a gender service outside of the UK

+As well as gender services based in the UK, there are also some based outside of the UK.
+Some pros and cons to consider are:

+{% include iconlist iconlist="clinic-outside-uk" %}

+In the UK, many people people looking for a service based outside of the UK use [GenderGP](https://www.gendergp.com/).

+Services based outside the UK may give you a prescription written by a doctor in the EU --- and some UK pharmacies may refuse to accept these.
+There is information about filling an EU prescription on [the GOV.UK website](https://www.gov.uk/guidance/prescriptions-issued-in-the-eea-and-switzerland-guidance-for-pharmacists) and [the Royal Pharmaceutical Society website](https://www.rpharms.com/about-us/news/details/Prescriptions-issued-in-the-EEA-and-Switzerland-guidance-for-pharmacists).

+### Bridging prescriptions

+A bridging prescription is temporary support from your GP while you wait for a diagnosis.

+{% include iconlist iconlist="bridging" %}

 Waiting lists for NHS services are notoriously long, and you might be able to convince your GP that it's unreasonable to expect you to wait that long for hormones {% cite cr181 --locator 25 %}.
 However, current GMC guidance is for GPs to only prescribe bridging prescriptions when a patient is already self-medicating, or is likely to start self-medicating, and is at risk of self-harm or suicide {% cite GMCTransBridging %}.
+The guidelines also suggest that only the minimum dose is provided {% cite GMCTransBridging %}, which may result in a GP prescribing the smallest possible dose, rather than the minimum dose that is actually effective.
+If your GP is uncertain about providing a bridging prescription, you can suggest they speak to their local NHS gender service for advice.

 You can find more information about bridging prescriptions on [the TransActual website](https://www.transactual.org.uk/bridging-prescriptions).

-- When you're already *self-medicating*, as part of a harm-reduction strategy
+### Self-medicating

+Self-medicating means buying hormones directly yourself.

+{% include iconlist iconlist="self-med" %}

 Unmonitored hormone therapy carries a number of risks.
 If you're already taking hormones you got from another source, your GP should strongly consider providing a bridging prescription and monitoring blood tests {% cite cr181 --locator 21 %}.
 You may have to convince them that without safe access to medication you will be at a greater risk of self-harm or suicide {% cite GMCTransBridging %}.

-It's very likely that your GP will still want to refer you to a GIC even if they do prescribe.

-{%capture warn%}
 Regardless of where you get your hormones, regular blood tests are essential to make sure that your hormone levels are safe and there are no problems.
+You can read more about these on [our blood testing page]({% link _resources/blood-testing.md %}).
 If your GP is unable or unwilling to give you blood tests at the practice, you should ask them to refer you to a local endocrinologist who can do the tests for them.

+{%capture warn%}
+Testosterone is a *controlled substance* and illegal to buy under UK law.
 {%endcapture%}
 {%include warning warning=warn%}

+If you are injecting medications yourself, read [our self-injections page]({% link _resources/injections.md %}) for information about safety, getting injection supplies, and safely disposing of waste.

+{%capture warn%}
+Medications not bought from a legitimate pharmaceutical supplier can be dangerous or ineffective.
+{%endcapture%}
+{%include warning warning=warn%}

+Many medications sold online do not contain any active ingredients and are a waste of your money.
+Even if your medications are genuine, the safety and purity of the medications is not guaranteed unless you have bought them from a legitimate pharmacy.

+### How do I talk to my GP?

 When talking to your GP, the following references may be useful: